-Regardless of your goal is to get fit, learn self-defense or learn some discipline, all of them will rely on a good Academy but how to define a good Academy?!?!
+Regardless of your goal is to get fit, learn self-defense or learn some discipline, all of them will rely on a good Academy, but how to choose the best BJJ Academy?!?!

-Beside of the facilities that it should be always clean, spacious, and top notch, coaches will play a big part on defining the Academy.
+To choose the best BJJ academy we look at facilities that it should be always clean, spacious, and top notch, coaches will play a big part on defining the best BJJ Academy.

 What is martial art?